RLocator: Reinforcement Learning for Bug Localization: RLocator Performance

-For using RLocator effectively in real-world scenarios, we use an XGBoost model (Section~\ref{sec: identification_of_unrankable_data}).
-The XGBoost model filters out the bug reports where the relevant files do not appear in the top $k$ (=31) files.
-To provide richer insights into our analysis and understand the characteristics of the bug reports and the associated 31 retrieved files, we compute the importance of our selected features mentioned in Table~\ref{table:feature_description}.
-XGBoost offers a built-in module to calculate feature importance.
-The importance score indicates how much each feature contributes to the model.
-We report the default type of importance, ``weight''.
-A higher value of this metric implies that the feature is more important for generating a prediction.
-Figure~\ref{fig:feature_importance} illustrates the significance of our selected features.
-It demonstrates that the most crucial feature is Similarity, closely followed by Source Code Length, Bug Report Length.
-These findings suggest that the similarity of a bug report plays a critical role in text-based search systems.
-Furthermore, it is well-known that low-quality bug reports can impede developers~\cite{Zimmermann2010}.
-Therefore, these insights can assist users in composing high-quality bug reports, ultimately leading to reduced resolution time.
+To effectively use RLocator in real-world scenarios, we employ an XGBoost model (Section~\ref{sec: identification_of_unrankable_data}) to filter out bug reports where relevant files do not appear in the top $K$ (=31) files.
+We then compute the importance of features listed in Table~\ref{table:feature_description} using XGBoost's built-in module.
+The importance score indicates each feature's contribution to the model, with higher values signifying greater importance.
+Figure~\ref{fig:feature_importance} shows that similarity is the most crucial feature, followed by source code length and Bbg report length.
+These findings highlight the importance of similarity in text-based search systems and suggest that high-quality bug reports can influence localization performance.